Scan Science and Technology

 The Experts below are selected from a list of 11802 Experts worldwide ranked by ideXlab platform

-Yoon S Chochung – 1st expert on this subject based on the ideXlab platform
+Yoon S Chochung – One of the best experts on this subject based on the ideXlab platform.

 an Antisense Oligodeoxynucleotide that depletes riα subunit of cyclic amp dependent protein kinase induces growth inhibition in human cancer cellsCancer Research, 1993Co-Authors: Hiroshi Yokozaki, Giampaolo Tortora, Alfredo Budillon, Scott Meissner, Serge Beaucage, Keizaburo Miki, Yoon S ChochungAbstract: